 Explore this Section

-Welcome from the Director of Programmes
+Welcome from the Director of Programmes Dr Kathleen Cushing

-Our undergraduate history programme is broad and innovative, ranging from English and European medieval history to the recent history of Africa and India.
-The Principal History course, which is taken with another rincipal subject as part of Keele's dual honours programme, gives students an opportunity to study modules in both modern and pre-modern history.
-In the first year, students take a compulsory outline course as well as the Historical Research & Writing module, designed specially to develo their research, communications and analytic skills; they may also elect to take further modules in medieval, early modern and modern history.
-In their second year students choose from a variety of option modules (see a list of those on offer in the present year), allowing them to develop their own personal interests.
-They also have the opportunity to spend a semester abroad at a partner institution in Europe (including the Netherlands, Sweden and France), Turkey, Hong Kong, Australia and the USA, and, in one core module, to undertake a work placement.
-In their final year all students become true historians, taking a single, in-depth special subject (see the current options), in the course of which they will produce a dissertation based on their own, independent research.
+Students taking the Single Honours programme are introduced to the study of History at degree level in the module Defining Moments, designed to develop their research, communications and analytical skills.
+In the remainder of their first year they have the opportunity to study key topics.
+In recent years our students have selected modules drawn from a range of medieval, early modern and modern topics from world, North American, European and local history.
+In their second year students choose from a variety of option modules, allowing them to develop their own personal interests.
+We also enable students to develop new horizons such that in recent years students have had the opportunity to spend a semester abroad at a partner institution in Europe (including the Netherlands, Sweden and France), Turkey, Hong Kong, Australia and the USA, and in one module to undertake a work placement.
+In their final year, all students can become true historians, studying from a variety of in-depth special subjects in the course of which they will also produce a dissertation on their own, independent research.

-We are a productive and successful research community.
-We have an active Centre for Local History, flourishing inter-disciplinary studies of early modern England and a group of eminent scholars of contemporary international history.
+We are a productive and successful research community, with flourishing groups of scholars of the middle ages, early modern England and contemporary history.
 Successes in attracting external funding in recent years include extensive local authority support for the Victoria County History of Staffordshire.
 More information on our research interests is given on individual staff pages.